 Province Animal: Thrush nightingale

-The area boasts with a long and interesting history.
-One of its most famous citizens might well have been the viking Beowulf, the hero of the Geats.
+The area boasts a long and interesting history.
+One of its most famous citizens might well have been the Viking Beowulf, the hero of the Geats.
 The region kept its own laws, the Östgötalagen, into the Middle Ages.
 It was also an important religious center after Christianity came to Sweden.
-The most important cities in modern times arr Linköping and Norrköping.
+The most important cities in modern times are Linköping and Norrköping.

 Largest City: Linköping